On tour in Los Nevados National Park

 • You have the greatest chance of good weather in the dry season from mid-Dec to late February and July, August

 • Before planning a trip, check the current status of the active volcano Nevado del Ruiz.
-If there is increased activity, the park is closed.
+If there is increased activity, the park will be closed.

 Movie Tip